ppy/osu-wiki/wiki/Gameplay/Judgement/osu!/en.md

 ### Sliders

 Sliders consist of parts such as the slider head, slider tail, slider ticks, and slider repeats.
-The slider as a whole is judged based on how many parts of the slider the player has hit.
+The slider as a whole is judged based on how many parts of the slider the player has hit, as outlined below:

-- A 300 is given if the player successfully hits all slider parts.
+- 300: The player successfully hit all slider parts.
-- A 100 is given if the player hits at least half of them.
+- 100: The player hit at least half of the slider parts.
-- A 50 is given if the player manages to hit at least one of the parts.
+- 50: The player managed to hit at least one of the parts.
-- A miss is given if the player does not successfully hit any of the slider parts.
+- Miss: The player did not successfully hit any of the slider parts.
 - If [ScoreV2](/wiki/Gameplay/Game_modifier/ScoreV2) is active, the accuracy of hitting the slider head is additionally accounted for when judging the entire slider:
   - Getting a 300 for a slider requires getting a 300 judgement for the slider head.
   - Getting a 100 for a slider requires getting a 100 judgement or better for the slider head.